Create A Birthing Journey As Unique As You

 (NCBI)

-The labor and birth environment is a special space that requires mother’s to become vulnerable as they go through this empowering process.
-The people involved in this labor space should respect, guard, and encourage the mother as she wishes to experience it.
+I believe it is possible to create an environment in labor and birth that protects the vulnerability mother’s experience.
+That is why I hold space, respect, guard, and encourage the mother as she wishes to experience it.
 Clients are empowered by choosing who they want to higher in assistance with this process, choosing the best place (hospital, birth center, or home), health care provider (OBGYN, CNM, CPM, LM, etc), and any additional support (doulas, sibling child care, family, or friends).

 Resources for midwives, massage therapists, chiropractors, and more will be given to help ensure your pregnancy journey will be the best it can be, reducing risks during labor, and improving recovery.